R D Peters†‡ BSc, P Mehta‡ BSc PhD C Eng MIEE and J Haddon† BSc C Eng MIEE MCIBSE

 (11)

-Similarly, calculate the probability of the j th floor being the lowest reversal floor, which is the probability that there is a call from a higher floor to or from floors or +1 and the probability that there are no calls to or from floors below j:
+Similarly, calculate the probability of the j th floor being the lowest reversal floor, which is the probability that there is a call from a higher floor to or from floors j or j +1 and the probability that there are no calls to or from floors below j:

 (12)